alashkov83/hydrocluster/README.md

 molecular docking solutions.
 Hydrocluster programm is based on ensity-Based Spatial Clustering of Applications with Noise (DBSCAN).
-Atomic coordinates, their type and description of amino acid residues (a. r.) are loaded from a file of the PDB, CIF formats, or directly from the Protein Data Bank.
-For each a.r. from the table of relative hydrophobicity center of mass of non-H atoms is calculated.
+Atomic coordinates, their type and description of amino acid residues (a. r.) and chemical groups are loaded from a file of the PDB, mmCIF formats, or directly from the Protein Data Bank.
+For each a.r. (or chemical group) from the table of relative hydrophobicity center of mass of non-H atoms is calculated.
 As weights in the cluster analysis, various tables of a.r. hydrophobicity known in the literature are used. \[1-4].
 Separately, for clustering